3F/DllExport/Readme.md

 DllExport -action Update
 ```

-* To manually restore package (**It should be automatically** restored by any Build operation of your configured projects or when you open Visual Studio.
+* To manually restore package (**It should be automatically** restored by any Build operation for your configured projects.
 But if you need, use this):
 ```
 DllExport -action Restore
 ```